 Certainly the most famous uses of malachite for interior decoration on a big scale have to be the Malachite rooms of the Hermitage and the Castillo de Chapultepec in Mexico City.
 In the Hermitage the fire place and huge columns of course dominate the room.
 Moreover in the Castillo de Chapultepec it is a pair of impressive malachite and gilt double doors and vast urns on pedestals that give the room its name.

-Malachite is a natural material and is found on most continents.
-Africa, South and North America Europe, Australia the Middle east and perhaps most famously the Urals in Russia.
+Malachite is a natural material.
+It is found on most continents.
+Africa, South and North America Europe, Australia the Middle east and perhaps most famously the Urals and also in Russia.
 It is formed from copper carbonate hydroxide, the copper giving it its green colour.
 However it gets its name from the green leaves of the Mallow plant, from the Latin molochītis, Middle French: melochite, and Middle English melochites meaning Mallow.

 The Ancient Egyptians believed it has links with death and resurrection and pieces are often found in tombs.
 The Mayans of course used it for elaborate funeral masks.

 During the 17th 18th century’s predominately in Russia but also in Europe the stone was used in the making of all kinds of luxury products.
 These also include Jewellery chests, boxes desk sets, mantle clocks, tables and even cabinets and grand pianos.
-Generally speaking it was used in conjunction with gilt metal.
-It is appreciated by luxury watch and clock-makers as well as Jewellery designers to the present day.
+To the present day luxury watch and clock makers as well as jewellery designers love to use this material.

 Of course craftsmen and artists have been creating faux malachite products for centuries to recreate luxury of the real stone.
 Generally artists painted various shades of green in swirls to imitate malachite.
 Furthermore, nowadays it is even available as wallpaper.